the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 # leanpub-end-insert
 ~~~~~~~~

-Based on the loading property you can apply a conditional rendering.
+Based on the loading property, you can apply a conditional rendering.
 The function will return the Loading component or the input component.

-In general it can be very efficient to spread an object, like the props object in the previous example, as input for a component.
-See the difference in the following code snippet.
+In general, it can be very efficient to spread an object like the props object in the previous example as input for a component.
+See the difference in the following code snippet:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~